Blackstar (album)

-Blackstar (stylised as ★) is the twenty-sixth and final studio album (Note: A posthumous album, Toy, originally recorded in 2000 and intended for release in 2001, was officially released in 2021 as part of the box set Brilliant Adventure (1992–2001), and separately in 2022.
-In the press release for the 2025 box set I Can't Give Everything Away (2002–2016), Bowie's website calls Blackstar his final studio album.) by the English musician David Bowie.
+Blackstar (stylised as ★) is the twenty-sixth and final studio album by the English musician David Bowie.
 Released on 8 January 2016, Bowie's 69th birthday, the album was recorded in secret in New York City with his longtime co-producer Tony Visconti and a group of local jazz musicians: Donny McCaslin (saxophone), Jason Lindner (piano), Tim Lefebvre (bass) and Mark Guiliana (drums).
 Ben Monder and James Murphy contributed additional guitar and percussion, respectively.
-The album contains "Lazarus", from the 2015 musical of the same name, and re-recorded versions of the 2014 songs "Sue (Or in a Season of Crime)" and "'Tis a Pity She Was a Whore".
+The album contains "Lazarus", from the 2015 musical of the same name, and re-recorded versions of the 2014 songs "Sue (Or in a Season of Crime)" and 'Tis a Pity She Was a Whore".

 More experimental than its predecessor The Next Day (2013), Blackstar combines atmospheric art rock with various styles of jazz.
 Bowie took inspiration from artists including Kendrick Lamar and Death Grips, listening to them during the album's production.
-The album's lyrics feature themes of death throughout, with many songs being told from the perspective of the dead or dying.
-The cover art, designed by Jonathan Barnbrook, features a large black star with five star segments at the bottom that spell out the word "BOWIE".
+The album's lyrics feature themes of death, with many songs being told from the perspective of the dead or dying.
+The cover art, designed by Jonathan Barnbrook, features a large black star with five star segments at the bottom that spell out the word Bowie.

 The album was preceded by the singles "Blackstar" and "Lazarus", both of which were supported by music videos.
-Two days after its release, Bowie died following a private 18-month battle with liver cancer.
-Upon release, the album was met with commercial success, topping charts in many countries following Bowie's death, including the United Kingdom.
-It became his only album to top the Billboard 200 in the United States.
-It was the fifth best-selling album of the year worldwide.
+Two days after its release, Bowie died following a private 18-month battle with liver cancer; Visconti described the album as a parting gift for his fans after his death.
+Upon release, the album was met with commercial success, topping charts in many countries, including the United Kingdom, following Bowie's death, and became his only album to top the Billboard 200 in the United States.
+It was the fifth-best-selling album of the year worldwide.

 Blackstar received widespread acclaim as Bowie's most musically challenging album in decades, with critics praising the music, themes and performances of the backing band.
 It received three Grammy Awards and the Brit Award for British Album of the Year in 2017.
-It was listed as one of the best albums of 2016 and later the 2010s decade by numerous publications.
+It was listed as one of the best albums of 2016 and later of the 2010s decade by numerous publications.
 The work was re-analysed following Bowie's death, with critics and fans reinterpreting its lyrics, title and artwork as hinting at the artist's demise.
-Blackstar has since been described by publications and commentators as one of Bowie's best albums, a perfect farewell to his fans and one of the best final albums ever.
+Blackstar has since been described by publications and commentators as one of Bowie's best albums, a perfect farewell to his fans, and one of the best final albums ever.